poornimajaipur/gettingStartedWithGithubInPoornima/KunalKumar/readme.md

-My name is Kunal Kumar(PIET18CS076).
+My name is Kunal Kumar.
+Registration No.: PIET18CS076.